My research agenda currently focuses on technological change and Artificial Intelligence.

 Draft available on request

-Digitalization policies are becoming increasingly economically and politically relevant, but we know little about public opinion towards these policies.
-We use the case of the EU’s Next Generation (NG) program, aimed at expediting digitalization in Europe via spending close to 800,000 million euros in the years following the Covid-19 pandemic, as a substantively and theoretically important example to test rival theories about the political fault lines these policies may entail.
-In particular, we contrast expectations that follow from considering digitalization policies as a case of “knowledge economy/social investment” policies to those that consider this policy as classical instances of state intervention in the economy and industrial policy.
-We gathered new survey data from five EU countries (Germany, France, Sweden, Poland, and Italy) with detailed new measures on knowledge about the Next Generation program, support for digitalization policies, expected economic impact, and perceptions about the main beneficiaries.
-Our findings suggest that supporters of digitalization policies do not clearly coincide with theoretically derived social groups.
-However, it is the case that these policies are most favored by supporters of mainstream parties and least favored by supporters of populist parties.
-To conclude, we discuss the potential for politicization of these policies in a context of growing tensions between voters who support the political status quo and those who don’t.
+Post-industrial governments around the world are increasingly prioritizing policies to accelerate digitalization, but despite the growing literature on technological change and the knowledge economy, we have scant theory and data about public preferences regarding such policies.
+We use the case of the Next Generation EU (NGEU) program, aimed at expediting digitalization in Europe through nearly 800,000 million euros, as a substantively and theoretically important example to test rival theories about the political fault lines these policies may entail.
+We contrast expectations that follow from considering digitalization policies as a type of “knowledge economy” policy with those that view them as classical instances of state intervention and market correction.
+We test our hypotheses with new survey data from five EU countries (Germany, France, Sweden, Poland, and Italy) with detailed new measures on support for a wide suite of actual digitalization policies, expected economic impact, and perceptions of the main beneficiaries.
+Our findings suggest that these policies are most strongly supported by voters of mainstream parties and least favored by supporters of radical and populist parties.
+Preferences are structured more clearly along political lines than along socio-structural economic self-interests, implying that the emerging politics of digitalization policies may be mobilized along established ideological lines of party competition.

 OTHER WORK IN PROGRESS